Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has emerged as a high-fidelity and efficient paradigm for online free-viewpoint video (FVV) reconstruction, offering viewers rapid responsiveness and immersive experiences.
 However, existing online methods face challenge in prohibitive storage requirements primarily due to point-wise modeling that fails to exploit the motion properties.
 To address this limitation, we propose a novel Compact Gaussian Streaming (ComGS) framework, leveraging the locality and consistency of motion in dynamic scene, that models object-consistent Gaussian point motion through keypoint-driven motion representation.
 By transmitting only the keypoint attributes, this framework provides a more storage-efficient solution.
 Specifically, we first identify a sparse set of motion-sensitive keypoints localized within motion regions using a viewspace gradient difference strategy.
 Equipped with these keypoints, we propose an adaptive motion-driven mechanism that predicts a spatial influence field for propagating keypoint motion to neighboring Gaussian points with similar motion.
 Moreover, ComGS adopts an error-aware correction strategy for key frame reconstruction that selectively refines erroneous regions and mitigates error accumulation without unnecessary overhead.
 Overall, ComGS achieves a remarkable storage reduction of over 159 $\times$ compared to 3DGStream and 14 $\times$ compared to the SOTA method QUEEN, while maintaining competitive visual fidelity and rendering speed.
-Our code will be released.
+Project page: \textit{https://chenjiacong-1005.github.io/ComGS/}.